DigitalInBlue/Celero/README.md

 ### Using the Code

 Celero uses CMake to provide cross-platform builds.
-It does require a modern compiler (Visual C++ 2012 or GCC 4.7+) due to its use of C++11.
+It does require a modern compiler supporting C++14.

 Once Celero is added to your project, you can create dedicated benchmark projects and source files.
 For convenience, there is a single header file and a `CELERO_MAIN` macro that can be used to provide a `main()` for your benchmark project that will automatically execute all of your benchmark tests.